-- 3.6 The distribution of BAP habitats present across the South-East has been used to identify Biodiversity Opportunity Areas (The South East Biodiversity Forum, 2009).
-BOAs represent a targeted landscape-scale approach to biodiversity conservation in the county and form the basis for an ecological network and opportunity for restoration and creation of BAP habitats.
-There are 75 BOAs across Sussex and 6 within Adur District. - 3.7 The site does not fall within a BOA.
-The nearest BOA is Shoreham Estuary and Beach BOA.
-The BOA covers approximately 136ha and is dominated by salt marsh, grazing marsh and mudflats and their associated brackish communities.
-Included within the BOA are Shoreham Beach SNCI and LNR that has some of the best vegetated shingle in the county despite high visitor pressure, and a saline lagoon and estuary (SSSI and RSPB Reserve) important for wading birds. - 3.8 Opportunities identified for the BOA that are potentially relevant to the site include access improvements, restoration and creation of grazing marsh and reed bed are potentially applicable to the site.
+- 3.7 The distribution of BAP habitats present across the South-East has been used to identify Biodiversity Opportunity Areas (BOAs) (The South East Biodiversity Forum, 2009).
+BOAs represent a targeted landscape-scale approach to biodiversity conservation in the county, form the basis for an ecological network, and opportunity for restoration and creation of BAP habitats6.
+There are 75 BOAs across Sussex and 6 within Adur District. - 3.8 The site does not fall within a BOA.
+The nearest BOA is Shoreham Estuary and Beach BOA located approximately 0.15km to the south.
+This BOA covers approximately 136ha and is dominated by salt marsh, grazing marsh and mudflats and their associated brackish communities.
+Included within the BOA are Shoreham Beach SNCI and LNR that has some of the best vegetated shingle in the county despite high visitor pressure, and a saline lagoon and estuary (SSSI and RSPB Reserve) important for wading birds.